HunterLab does not supply glass or plastic filter transmission standards but there are some sources below.

 Stamford, CT 06907 USA

-Hoffman offers a Chromaticity Reference Filter Set of 20 – 2×2 inch acrylic filters used for providing the secondary Chromaticity and transmission standards needed in photometric and colorimetric laboratories.
+Hoffman offers a Chromaticity Reference Filter Set of 20 – 2×2 inch acrylic filters used for providing the secondary Chromaticity and transmittance standards needed in photometric and colorimetric laboratories.
 Hoffman Engineering is a NIST-traceable lab.

-Alternate Sources for Transmission Filters
+Alternate Sources for Transmittance Filters

 Schott North America, Inc.